indexofire/django-cms-content/README.rst

 mptt_ to manage different pages to control the level relationships of your contents.

-1. It's complicated if you have too many pages.
+1.It's complicated if you have too many pages.
 Sometime you don't remember what page is and what relationships of these pages.
 Although Using static level to display content will be hard to render pages by different templates to some extend, I think the content itself is the hardcore not the templates.
-2. Without pagination as default settings like django-page-cms, the admin interface of django-cms use jquery to render tree.
+2.Without pagination as default settings like django-page-cms, the admin interface of django-cms use jquery to render tree.
 So the speed will be kind of slow by js render perfermence if you have a bunch of pages.
-3. The current version of django-cms(2.1.0 beta) menu tags will make a lot of queries(for caching menu) when the web server restart or pages are added.
+3.The current version of django-cms(2.1.0 beta) menu tags will make a lot of queries(for caching menu) when the web server restart or pages are added.
 Although the cache will be recached in every 3600 seconds default, I think it's not a good choice to build the menu if your site is based on a lot of pages.
 The